Powerstock

 Powerstock is a village and civil parish in south west Dorset, England, situated in a steep valley on the edge of the Dorset Downs, 5 mi north-east of the market town of Bridport.
 The civil parish includes the village of West Milton to the west and the summit and northern slopes of Eggardon Hill to the south-east.
-Powerstock village contains many cottages and 2 inns: The Three Horseshoes near the church and The Marquis of Lorne Inn on the other side of the valley in a small hamlet called Nettlecombe.
+Powerstock village contains many cottages and two inns: The Three Horseshoes near the church and The Marquis of Lorne Inn on the other side of the valley in a small hamlet called Nettlecombe.
 The small Mangerton River runs through the valley.

 In 2013 the parish had an estimated population of 290.
 In the 2011 census figures have been published for Powerstock parish combined with the small parish of North Poorton to the north; the population in this area was 358.

+Powerstock was rated as among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler in 2020.

+History

 The origins of the name Powerstock have not been fully determined; the second part derives from the Old English stoc, meaning an outlying farmstead, but the first part—similar to the nearby settlement of Poorton—is unresolved.
 In the Domesday Book of 1086 it was recorded as Povrestoch.

+Powerstock Castle is a medieval motte and bailey castle.
+St Mary's Parish Church dates from the 12th century and is a Grade I listed building.

 According to one source, the name was 'Poorstock' until the Bridport Railway was built through the village in 1857, when the change to Powerstock was made to avoid connotations of 'poor (rolling) stock'.
 However another source states the name existed in its current form as early as 1787.
 Powerstock railway station (and the entire Bridport branch line) closed on 5 May 1975.

-Powerstock was rated as among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler in 2020.